Bethan Jenkins takes a look at a new edition of T.J Llewelyn Prichard’s 1828 welsh folklore novel about Twm Shon Catti.

 Prichard’s concern in his novel was to rescue Twm’s reputation from such reductive comparisons and present him as a character in his own right, whilst also presenting a vision of ‘Merrie Wales’ full of folk traditions, ballads, and colourful characters such as Wat the mole-catcher and Squire Graspacre.
 Prichard’s immediate stimulus was Welsh outrage at the appearance on the London stage of ‘Twm John Catti’ as a ‘Welsh Rob Roy’, whereupon he sought to reassert what he claimed to be the truth of Twm’s life and adventures, authentically Welsh and without reliance on comparisons with the heroes of Scotland and England.
 The result is a remarkable piece of work, not quite a novel, not quite historical fiction, woven through with ballads, songs, and poems in Welsh and English, and featuring imagined versions of genuine Welsh historical figures, as well as the sort of stock characters and situations which would not have been out of place in an anterliwt.

 Rita Singer restores the original lively text of the novel, eschewing Prichard’s later, more ‘polite’ (and therefore more heavily self-censored) version of 1839.
-This gives us instead a book that has a far more chaotic narrative, to be sure, not so much bound by what we would now recognise as standard novelistic sense of order and progression, but much fresher and more immediate for this.
+This gives us instead of a book that has a far more chaotic narrative, to be sure, not so much bound by what we would now recognise as the standard novelistic sense of order and progression, but much fresher and more immediate for this.
 Singer’s preface makes clear that what the second edition may have gained in polish, it lost in joie de vivre.
 Her preface also sheds light on Prichard’s own equally picaresque and disorderly life between London and Wales, publication and destitution (and the small matter of losing his nose in a duel), and his eventual death in the sort of grinding poverty of which we get glimpses in Twm Shon Catti.
 Drawing on Sam Adams’s previous biography as well as her own research, this is an excellent introduction to one of the liminal characters in Anglophone Welsh writing, whose life and works deserve to be more widely known.
-She also contextualises the novel for the reader perhaps unfamiliar with the age, providing useful insight into the genesis of Prichard’s writing, his readership, and the folkloric and social themes treated of in the novel.
+She also contextualises the novel for the reader perhaps unfamiliar with the age, providing useful insight into the genesis of Prichard’s writing, his readership, and the folkloric and social themes treated in the novel.

 Prichard gives the reader Twm’s life story from before he was born, with no less a personage than Sir John Wynne of Gwydir fathering him after a dalliance with a peasant girl whilst visiting his brother-in-law, Squire Graspacre.
 Although Prichard calls ‘the sequel of the adventure’ ‘notorious’, there is surprisingly little censure of this illegitimacy, nor of that of any of the other children conceived out of wedlock in the novel, including Twm’s own.
-Indeed, the practice of ‘bundling’ or ‘courting in bed’ is seen as conducive to producing happy marriages and contented families, and Mrs Graspacre’s vehement objections to this tradition are presented to the reader quite clearly as an alien attempt to destroy local tradition and to be condemned as such, Prichard ‘rejecting the application of English middle-class mores to Welsh rural communities’.
-The squire himself learns not to hold on to his ‘exalted opinion of English superiority generally’ following the failure of his ‘improving’ agricultural methods compared with the local customs, and becomes an enthusiastic supporter of local dress and traditions.
+Indeed, the practice of ‘bundling’ or ‘courting in bed’ is seen as conducive to producing happy marriages and contented families, and Mrs Graspacre’s vehement objections to this tradition are presented to the reader quite clearly as an alien attempt to destroy local tradition and to be condemned as such, Prichard ‘rejecting the application of English middle-class mores to Welsh rural communities.
+The squire himself learns not to hold on to his ‘exalted opinion of English superiority generally’ following the failure of his ‘improving’ agricultural methods compared with the local customs and becomes an enthusiastic supporter of local dress and traditions.
 Our hero grows from an impish child to a roguish youth, albeit one who has the good fortune to be tutored by Sion Dafydd Rhys, from whom he learns an appreciation for learning and antiquities, ballad singing and poetry, and grows into a roguish hero:

 Behold him now then in the seventeenth year of his age, with the looks and habits of twenty, gay, happy and as mischievous as an ape; kissing and romping with the girls, caring for none of them but shewing attentions to all, while he jeered and mocked the cross-grained and disagreeable, and whenever he could, raised a laugh at their peculiarities.